 On March 18, 2010, our PRC subsidiary, Guangzhou Tianjian Real Estate Development Co., Ltd. ("Guangzhou Tianjian") signed a loan agreement with China Construction Bank, Guangzhou Dongshan Branch ("CCB Dongshan") to finance the acquisition of Guangzhou Lihe, which holds the Zengcheng Summit project.
-See "Related Party Transactions - Acquisition of Zengcheng Summit".
 The loan is a RMB denominated term loan facility with an aggregate principal amount of up to RMB1.16 billion (the "CCB Dongshan 2010 Loan").
 The term of the loan is five years.
-As of April 30, 2010, RMB830 million in principal amount was outstanding under this facility.
+As of December 31, 2010, RMB1.16 billion (US\$175.7 million) in principal amount was outstanding under this facility.